JusDeTomat/Fly-in/README.md

 * Libraries: The visualization relies entirely on Pyray (Python bindings for Raylib).

-* AI Usage: Artificial Intelligence was use for do the README.
+* AI Usage: Artificial Intelligence was use to do the README.